The smash at the grid is an increasingly used stroke padel, for amateurs and professionals alike. Let's find out what are its advantages.

 A technically demanding move

 It is no coincidence that this is the favorite shot of left-handed people with a very flexible wrist and former top tennis players.
-Indeed, this shot requires a high level of precision because the margin of error is lower to find the grid on a smash than to send a Bandeja-type ball to the bottom of the track.
+Indeed, this shot requires a great level of precision because the margin of error is lower to find the grid on a smash than to send a ball of type bandeja at the bottom of the track.

 In addition, it is necessary enough angle to achieve it with a lower level of risk therefore a right-hander on the left or a left-hander on the right will have many more opportunities to do so in a match than a right-hander on the right.